mercmobily/ryver/README.md

     filters: markup-markdown
     postFilters: layout

 This will set a general behaviour you want nearly every page to have.
-I haven't yet explained the `layout` filter, but its meaning is pretty straightforward (it will sandwitch the contents in a template).
+I haven't yet explained the `layout` filter, but its meaning is pretty straightforward (it will place the contents of each file into a specified template).
 Generally speaking, every HTML page will have a layout, and it will be filtered as Markdown first (before being placed in the layout, obviously).

 For some inner pages, you might want to add more filters but still have `layout` there.
 So, in an inner directory, you might set:

     filters: markup-markdown,pager

 This will only affect pages within that subdirectory, and the `postFilters` variable will be untouched.
-So, `layout` will still be applied, long with `markup-markdown` and `pager` -- which is what you want.
+So, `layout` will still be applied, along with `markup-markdown` and `pager` -- which is what you want.

 Basically, the five different stages are there to help you group what filters apply where.
 The scenario above is the most common one, but having five different groups five you the freedom to deal with the most complex scenarios.

+The only special phase is `postProcessFilters`: filters will be able to run once _all_ of the variables set by other plugins are fully set (which is why `template-liquid`, which is often used for variable substitution, is placed there).

+What you learned in this chapter:

+* You can plce filters in whichever phase you like, depending on how you decide to group them
+* All phases are equal, except `postProcessFilters` which guarantees that all variables set by plugins are set.
+* You should use grouping to simplify how you redefine filters according to filter definition in `_info.yaml`.
+You will usually put the most common case in the root `_info.yaml`, and then redefine specific groups in inner directories.

-# Ryver's `_config.yaml` file
+## Ryver's `_config.yaml` file

+Some of Ryver's plugins are configurable.
 If you place a file called `_config.yaml` in Ryver,

-# Layout
+## Layout

 TODO

-# Paging
+## Pager

 TODO

-# Landing
+## Landing

 TODO

-# Lister
+## Lister

 The most powerful plugin is Ryver is `lister`, which allows you to create a number of categories, and then "attach" any post to any categories amongst the available ones.